schaab-lab/DS-weights/README.md

 We illustrate the power and applicability of our new approach to welfare analysis across several applications, for which we provide pedagogical code and tutorials.
 These can be found under ``local_repo_path/applications/``.
 Examples include:
 - 01: social transfer policy in an endowment economy
+- 02: optimal labor income taxation
+- 03: borrowing limits
+- 04: optimal fiscal policy in a Huggett economy

+We want to thank Sergi Barcons for his contributions to this code repository.
+Abdelrahman Hassanein and Flint O'Neil provided excellent research assistance.